 Experts agree that a 45-day preconditioning period puts cattle on the path to feedyard success.
-Research from New Mexico State University found that calves that were weaned for 41 to 60 days gained faster, had fewer days on feed and the highest subsequent carcass values.
-It also decreases sickness.
+Research from New Mexico State University found that calves weaned 41 to 60 days gained faster, had fewer days on feed, less sickness and the highest subsequent carcass values, compared to groups weaned fewer or more days..

-During the 45-day minimum preconditioning period, target gains of 2 to 2.5 lb. per day while preparing them for the feedyard environment.
+During the suggested 45-day minimum preconditioning period, target gains of 2 to 2.5 lb. per day while preparing calves for the feedyard environment.

 The main goals in this period are: